Numb (Pet Shop Boys song)

 "Numb" is a song by Diane Warren recorded by English synth-pop duo Pet Shop Boys on their ninth studio album, Fundamental (2006).
 It was released on 16 October 2006 as the album's third and final single, peaking at number 23 on the UK Singles Chart.
 Up to that point, it was only the duo's second single in 39 releases to miss the UK top 20 (the other being "Was It Worth It?" from 1991, which peaked at number 24).

-Composition
+Background and composition

-Composed by American songwriter Diane Warren, known for many commercial radio-friendly hits, "Numb" was originally procured by the Pet Shop Boys to be one of the new singles on the 2003 compilation PopArt: The Hits.
+Composed by American songwriter Diane Warren, known for many commercial radio-friendly hits, "Numb" was originally acquired by Pet Shop Boys to be one of the new singles on the 2003 compilation PopArt: The Hits.
 The song was previously offered to Aerosmith, whose song "I Don't Want to Miss a Thing" was written by Warren, but they turned it down.

-The Pet Shop Boys recorded a demo of "Numb" in 2003 but decided to save it for Fundamental.
-The album version, produced by Trevor Horn, opens with a dramatic orchestral intro, arranged by Steve Sidwell.
+Pet Shop Boys recorded a demo of "Numb" in 2003.
+At that time, they asked Trevor Horn to produce it to give the song an epic sound.
+It opens with a dramatic orchestral intro, arranged by Steve Sidwell.
+The track was essentially finished when the duo decided to save "Numb" for their next album, Fundamental, which Horn also produced.
+A few adjustments were made during the 2005 album sessions; Tennant changed the line "what's going down" to "what's going on" to make it sound more English.
+The single version omits the second verse and repeats the middle section, following the format of an edit of "Numb" made by the BBC for a montage after England was eliminated from the 2006 World Cup.

 Warren wrote the song about the death of her mother.
 The Pet Shop Boys' interpretation alludes to the desire to sequester oneself from distressing news in the modern world.
 Within the context of Fundamental, the song has been interpreted as a reaction to terrorism after 9/11.